-Providers can receive 2.0 Continuing Medical Education (CME) and 2.0 Maintenance of Certification (MOC) credits upon completion.
+Clinical care team members can receive 2.0 Continuing Medical Education (CME) and 2.0 Maintenance of Certification (MOC) credits upon completion.

-The training is available to and encouraged for any provider, but it is particularly geared towards primary care clinicians who serve Medi-Cal (California's Medicaid program) beneficiaries.
+The training is available to and encouraged for any clinical care team member, but it is particularly geared towards primary care clinicians who serve Medi-Cal (California's Medicaid program) beneficiaries.